How to get started with OCI for Windows.

-Oracle Database Development Guide, "Developing Applications with Oracle XA," for more information about the Oracle XA Library and using XA dynamic registration
+Oracle Database Development Guide, the topic about developing applications with Oracle XA, for more information about the Oracle XA Library and using XA dynamic registration

 PERSON type has been created in the database, OTT can generate a C struct with elements corresponding to the attributes of

 PERSON.
 In addition, a null indicator struct is created that represents null information for an instance of the C struct.